Presentation Skills and Techniques

 - Said and Done 90%

 N.B.
 The original work by Edgar Dale was considerably more than a line of statistics.
-The ideas date back to 1946, and are subject to debate and different interpretation.
+The ideas date back to 1946 and are subject to debate and different interpretations.
 These figures should therefore be regarded as much more symbolic than scientifically accurate, especially when quoted out of the context of Edgar Dale's wider work.

-4. Extensive sections of text can be read more quickly in serif font because the words have a horizontal flow, but serif fonts have a more old-fashioned traditional appearance than sans serif, and so stylistically can seem old-fashioned, which does not fit certain presentations.
+- Extensive sections of text can be read more quickly in a serif font because the words have a horizontal flow, but serif fonts have a more old-fashioned traditional appearance than sans serif, and so stylistically can seem old-fashioned, which does not fit certain presentations.

-5. If you need to comply with a company/corporate typeface (font/letter design) you'll maybe have no choice of lettering style.
-If you are creating and delivering the presentation for a company or organization of any sort then ask if there is a recommended/compulsory 'house' typeface, and if so, then use it, along with corporate colour/color schemes and branding.
+- If you need to comply with a company/corporate typeface (font/letter design) you'll maybe have no choice of lettering style.
+If you are creating and delivering the presentation for a company or organization of any sort then ask if there is a recommended/compulsory 'house' typeface, and if so, then use it, along with corporate colour/colour schemes and branding.
 Marketing departments usually keep this information.

-8. If in doubt simply pick a good readable serif font and use it big and bold about 20-30pt for headings, and 14 - 16 point size for the body text.
+- If in doubt simply pick a well-readable serif font and use it big and bold about 20-30pt for headings, and 14 - 16 point size for the body text.

 This heading is quicker and easier to read